The Vermont Statutes Online

 (a) Upon the effective date of this charter, the Selectboard shall appoint three water and sewer commissioners whose duties, powers, and authority with respect to the municipal water and sewer system shall be as established by the law of this State and as specifically provided for in this charter.
 One commissioner shall serve for a term of three years, one shall serve for a term of two years, and one shall serve for a term of one year.
 Thereafter, at the first meeting of the Selectboard following each annual Town meeting, the Selectboard shall appoint one commissioner for a term of three years.
 The Selectboard shall appoint residents of that part of the Town served by municipal water and sewer systems as water and sewer commissioners.

 (b) In addition to those powers, duties, and responsibilities imposed by law, water and sewer commissioners shall:

-(i) Establish, regulate, control, and determine assessments for the benefit of property located within and without the Town which is provided street lighting;
+(1) establish, regulate, control, and determine assessments for the benefit of property located within and without the Town that is provided street lighting;

 § 131-801.
 Application of general laws

 Provisions of the laws of this State relating to voter qualification, warnings, methods of voting, the duties of Town officers at Town meetings and elections, and all other particulars relating to preparation for, conduct, and management of Town meetings and elections shall, so far as they may be applicable, govern all municipal elections and all annual and special Town meetings, except as otherwise provided in this charter.